Horizontal-org/Shira-website/docs/privacy-policy.md

 ### What functionality data do we collect?
 This is the functionality data we collect about Admins:
-- Information about the quizzes created and managed by Admins, including the quiz name and status (draft, published, etc), the list of quiz questions, and the explanations created in each question.
+- Information about the quizzes created and managed by Admins, including the quiz name and status (published, unpublished, public, private, etc), the list of quiz questions, and the explanations created in each question.
+- When Admins connect and use Shira, including the day and time of each connection.

-This is the functionality data we collect about Private Learners:
+This is the functionality data we collect about Registered Learners:
-- List of quizzes that a Learner is invited to take or has taken
+- List of quizzes that a Registered Learner is invited to take or has taken.
-- Responses submitted by the Private Learner when taking a quiz (Results).
-This data is only collected if Admins enabled Results in their space.
+- Responses submitted by the Registered Learner when taking a quiz (Results).

-This is the functionality data we collect about Public Learners:
+This is the functionality data we collect about Anonymous Learners:
-- Responses submitted by the Public Learner when taking a quiz (Results).
-This data is only collected if Admins enabled Results in their space.
+- Responses submitted by the Anonymous Learner when taking a quiz (Results).

 We do not collect functionality data about Visitors.

 ### How is functionality data collected?
-We collect functionality data from user inputs as they make use of Shira features.
+We collect functionality data automatically from user inputs as they make use of Shira features.

 ### How do we share or disclose functionality data?
 We will never sell your functionality data to any third party.